featurist/coypu-jvm/README.md

 * A robust wrapper for browser automation tools on the JVM, such as Selenium WebDriver that eases automating ajax-heavy websites and reduces coupling to the HTML, CSS & JS
 * A more intuitive DSL for interacting with the browser in the way a human being would, inspired by the ruby framework Capybara - http://github.com/jnicklas/capybara

+## Maven

+Coypu will be on Maven Central very shortly.
+You can of course compile a jar from source for now if you want to give it a whirl.

 ## Demo

 Check out a [demo of Coypu](http://skillsmatter.com/podcast/open-source-dot-net/london-dot-net-user-group-may) from a talk given at Skills Matter in May 2011.